mandiant/flare-emu/README.md

 * `callHook` can be a function you define to be called whenever a "call" type instruction is encountered during emulation.
 It has the following prototype: `callHook(address, arguments, functionName, userData)`.

-* `userData` is a dictionary containing user-defined data to be made available to your hook functions.
+* `hookData` is a dictionary containing user-defined data to be made available to your hook functions.
 It is a means to persist data throughout the emulation. `flare-emu` also uses this dictionary for its own purposes, so care must be taken not to define a key already defined.
+This variable is often named `userData` in user-defined hook functions due to its naming in Unicorn.

 * `skipCalls` will cause the emulator to skip over "call" type instructions and adjust the stack accordingly, defaults to `True`.